Last updated on December 10th, 2020 at 11:31 am

-Rovinia is located in the area of Liapades in western Corfu just south of the rocky shores of Paleokastritsa.
+Rovinia beach is located in the area of Liapades in western Corfu just south of the rocky shores of Paleokastritsa.

-Small, remote, beautiful and unspoiled.
+Small, remote, beautiful, and unspoiled.

-It belongs to the group of hidden beautiful beaches of western Corfu, where the western coastal mountain range literally collapses steeply into the sea creating a natural dam of the coast from the interior of the island.
+Corfu western coastal mountain range literally collapses steeply into the sea creating a natural dam of the coast from the interior of the island.

-It is accessible from the sea as well as from the land through a small path with steps, about 600 meters long, unlike the other isolated beaches of the area which are accessible only by the sea.
+Rovinia, therefore, is accessible from the sea as well as from the land through a small path with steps, about 600 meters long, unlike the other isolated beaches of the area which are accessible only by the sea.

-It is deserted, therefore not very crowded, with fine pebbles, little sand and a turquoise crystal clear sea in a landscape of exceptional natural beauty, it could be a nudist beach.
+It is deserted, therefore not very crowded, with fine pebbles, little sand, and a turquoise crystal clear sea in a landscape of exceptional natural beauty, it could be a nudist beach.

-It is a small petal shaped beach, almost surrounded by tall rocks on both sides, rocks that at its southern end creating a small but spectacular cave.
+It is a small petal-shaped beach, almost surrounded by tall rocks on both sides, rocks that at its southern end creating a small but spectacular cave.

 Waters in Rovinia are crystal clear, fairly cold, almost frozen, as well as in the whole area of Paleokastritsa, due to the cold streams from the Adriatic that end up on these coasts.